immontilla/hyperledger-composer-bank/README.md

 sh scripts/publish-rest-server.sh
 ```

 Open http://localhost:3000/explorer in a web browser and you will see a *SwaggerUI-styled* web: "Hyperledger Composer REST server".

-Additionally, you can run the curl command.
+Additionally, you can run curl commands.

 Create one holder
 ```language-bash